flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ### Displays

-The brightness for each display can be adjusted to make them better readable.
+The brightness for each display can be adjusted to make them more readable.

 For the PFD and ND, the knobs are in the same location.
 Look left (or right when in first officer seat) of the PFD and find the brightness knobs for them.
 Simply turn both knobs as required.

 ![PFD and ND brightness](../assets/beginner-guide/starting-aircraft/pfdndbright.png "PFD and ND brightness"){loading=lazy}